-Create a revenue forecast based on your sales strategy that includes your projected profit and loss over a three-year time frame.
+Create a forecast based on your sales strategy that includes your projected profit and loss over a three-year time frame.
 This will help you determine your break-even point, as well as your net profitability once the shop is established in the local market.

 Legal considerations for your coffee shop

 Now your business plan is in order, it’s time to consider the legal parameters.
 Alongside registering your business, you’ll need to research and consider the various licenses you might require for opening a coffee shop.

 The types of license you need will greatly depend on where and how you plan to operate.
 You may want to start with the essential licenses to prepare food for public consumption and health and safety compliance.You can then add extra licenses for playing music or placing chairs on the pavement outside your cafe.